 Joanna Glasner and Bruce Brumberg

-Don't be discouraged by stock market volatility and underwater stock options.
-As the experts note, stock grants are tools for building wealth in the long term.
+Don't be discouraged by stock-price volatility.
+As the experts note, equity compensation is a tool for building wealth in the long term.

 Market volatility and declines rattle even the most experienced holders of stock compensation (and their advisors).
 Here are 10 topics I find myself discussing over and over again with my best clients.